xlzior/todo-app/README.md

 ## Application

+Application is deployed at: https://warm-meadow-76596.herokuapp.com/ (initial load may take a while as the dyno needs to wake up)

-Run the app using `foreman start -f Procfile.dev`.
+Run the app locally using `foreman start -f Procfile.dev`.